 * (Sept.
 2012).
 Lottery Lunacy.
 Mathematics Teacher, 106(2), 93-94. http://www.nctm.org/publications/article.aspx?id=33965 A syndicated comic strip accompanied by classroom-ready questions about “strategies” such as tracking, wheeling, and pooling.

 * (Winter 2004).
 Take a Chance by Exploring the Statistics in Lotteries.
 Statistics Teacher Network, No. 65, 6-7. https://ww2.amstat.org/education/stn/pdfs/STN65.pdf.
-Gives intuition for the magnitude of a jackpot probability at that time and goes on to show how a lottery can be used to explore major topics of an introductory statistics course.
+Gives intuition for the magnitude of a jackpot probability how a lottery can be used to explore major topics of introductory statistics.

 * (Fall 2003).
 A Whole Lotto Education!
 Texas Mathematics Teacher, 50(2), 12-15.
 Describes classroom explorations of the interpretation and calculation of probabilities involved in Lotto Texas.
-TI-83/84 calculator commands are given for simulating drawings and calculating probabilities using the binomial, geometric, Poisson, and other distributions.
+TI-83/84 calculator commands are given for simulating drawings and calculating probabilities using binomial, geometric, Poisson, and other distributions.

 * (Nov.
 1997).
 Exploring Lotteries with Excel.
 Spreadsheet User, 4(2), 4-7.
 Spreadsheets explore the lottery, addressing common misconceptions about various lottery “strategies” and probabilities and providing real-world applications of topics such as discrete probability distributions, combinatorics, sampling, simulation and expected value.
 Also explored are: the probability that an integer appears in consecutive drawings, the probability that a single 6-ball drawing includes at least 2 consecutive integers, the probability that exactly one person wins the jackpot, and the probability a frequent player eventually wins the jackpot.

 * Lesser has also published lottery-related letters in education periodicals (e.g., August 2011 Mathematics Teacher) and in mass media (e.g., Austin Chronicle (5/14/93), Houston Chronicle (6/12/04), El Paso Times (11/4/10), etc.).